Happy Stories, Mostly (Cerita-cerita Bahagia, Hampir Seluruhnya) by Norman Erikson Pasaribu

 Sandra, Inanguda.
 Tongtong Sandra goarku.—Sandra has always been my name.

-This piece main theme in my opinion is about identity, regret, and grief.
-Pasaribu emphasizes on names a lot for example the nickname the mother is given after having her son, the son’s name, and the place she want to go to in Vietnam.
-A name is the core of one’s identity, the mother in this case has lost her identity because of the death of her son.
-Pasaribu masterfully weaves this identity crisis into the mother’s process in taking steps to find closure with a question in Batak language that the mother asks herself throughout the story.
-It is absolutely brilliant.
+The main themes of this short story are identity, regret, and grief.
+Pasaribu puts a great emphasises on names (as you can see in the title of the story), for example the nickname the mother is given after giving birth to her son, Mama Bison; the son’s name, Bison; and the place in Vietnam she wants to go to, Mỹ Sơn.
+A name is the core of one’s identity, the mother in this case has lost her identity because to so many she is only known as the mother of Bison.
+But now her son is gone (bye son).
+Pasaribu masterfully weaves this identity crisis into the mother’s process in overcoming her grief to find closure with a question in Batak language “Ise goarmu?” (“What’s your name?”)-a question that the mother asks herself throughout the story.
+It is brilliant.

 Everyone was convinced the child was fated to be forever alone.
 But he had one friend, who was very skinny and very small.

-When I finished reading the whole collection I reflected back on each of them, I’ve come to the conclusion that this story is a prime example of Pasaribu’s ability in story telling and defines his style in writing.
-The main character seems like an anti hero to me that redeemed himself too late and by the end tragically failed.
-The unraveling in the character’s development is done wonderfully even though it didn’t end as I expected it to end.
-It’s bittersweet and beautifully tragic, it is hands down my favorite piece in the collection.
+Pasaribu’s incredible ability in storytelling and unique style of writing is strongly evident in this story.
+The main character is an anti-hero that redeems himself a little too late by the end and tragically fails.
+The unravelling of the character’s development is done wonderfully even though it may not end as expected.
+It is bittersweet and beautifully tragic-it is hands down my favourite piece in the collection.

 “He’s the Lord,” says Tula, “And he doesn’t care about me anymore.